Aeronca Sedan

-The Aeronca 15AC Sedan is a four-seat, fixed conventional gear light airplane which was produced by Aeronca Aircraft between 1948 and 1951.
-Designed for personal use, the Sedan also found applications in utility roles including bush flying.
+The Aeronca 15AC Sedan is a four-seat, fixed conventional gear light airplane produced by Aeronca Aircraft between 1948 and 1951.
+Designed for personal use, the Sedan also found usage in utility roles like bush flying.
 The Sedan was the last design that Aeronca put into production and was the largest aircraft produced by the company.

 Design and development

 Like those of other Aeronca designs, the Sedan's fuselage and tail surfaces are constructed of welded metal tubing.
 The outer shape of the fuselage is created by a combination of wooden formers and longerons, covered with fabric.
 The cross-section of the metal fuselage truss is triangular, a design feature which can be traced back to the earliest Aeronca C-2 design of the late 1920s.

 In a significant design departure from previous Aeronca aircraft, the strut-braced wings of the Sedan are all-metal assemblies.
 Such combinations of construction types were not common.
 While the Sedan mated a fabric-covered fuselage to all-metal wings, the contemporary Cessna 170 mated an all-metal fuselage to fabric-covered wings.
 Also unique to the Sedan, among Aeronca designs, are the single-piece wing struts.

 The landing gear of the Sedan is in a conventional arrangement, with steel tube main gear, and a steerable tailwheel.
 Unlike its siblings the Champ and Chief, both of which employ oleo struts for shock absorption, the Sedan makes used of bungee cords to absorb landing and taxi loads.

 The Sedan is powered by the Continental C-145-2 or Continental O-300-A engine of 145 hp; the Franklin 6A4-165-B3 and Franklin 6A4-150-B3, of 165 and 150 hp, respectively, are also approved for installation.
 The Sedan features an electrical system, including a starter, as standard equipment.

 As it had with many of its other models, Aeronca certified a seaplane version of the Sedan, the model S15AC.
 While the standard Sedan was equipped with a single entry door on the right side, the seaplane version offered a left-side door as well.